How to Make Authentic Tiramisu

 - Your egg whites should foam up nicely – but make sure you don’t overdo it or they will break and curdle.

 - Next it’s time for yummy mascarpone!
 This authentic Tiramisu recipe uses this very important ingredient for the perfect texture and flavour on your palette.

 - Divide the mascarpone in two equal parts, adding half to the mixture with the egg yolk and the other half to the bowl with the egg white.

-- Using a spatula, gently fold the mascarpone through, starting with the bowl of egg
+- Using a spatula, gently fold the mascarpone through, starting with the bowl of egg white first.

 - For an authentic Tiramisu recipe, you need to use Savoiardi biscuits, or Lady Fingers.
 Dip a couple at a time into the bowl of coffee, wetting both sides at once by holding down for 3 seconds before placing each one into a pyrex or rectangular tray.

 - Line the biscuits up closely, gently pressing them together so there are no gaps, and make sure you break any biscuits necessary and use them to fill the corners.

 - Once you have created the bottom layer following this authentic Tiramisu recipe, slowly pour over the mixture which has the egg yolk in it over the top, using a spatula to spread it over any gaps.